A Celiac’s Gluten Free Guide to Germany

 • Also 100% gluten free is Ruthis Cafe & Bistro, named after the founder’s mother Ruth who has celiac disease.
 Offering breakfast bowls with granola, avocado bread, ice cream, or freshly baked waffles during brunch, the cafe is also open for lunch and dinner, with burgers, quiches, and salads on offer.

-• Vera also recommends Cucina Italiana for gluten free pizza and gluten free pasta.
+• Reader Vera wrote in to recommend Cucina Italiana for gluten free pizza and gluten free pasta.

 Gluten free restaurants in Frankfurt